ChiChou/icloud-token-leak-poc/README.md

 8 /private/var/mobile/Containers/Data/Application/9210B36C-89E2-4728-9831-40CAA961C15E/Library/Caches/com.apple.mobilesafari/Cache.db
 ```

-I have to emphasize again, the acquisition only takes seconds and it includes privacy that does not included in iTunes backup.
+I have to emphasize again, the acquisition only takes seconds and it includes privacy that is usually excluded in iTunes backup.

 Now it's important to choose where to write.